For a detailed overview of ActiveDR and VMware, please refer to this guide.

 Note that the resignature process for VMFS includes a mandatory step that adds a name prefix in the form of snap-XXXXXXX.
-SRM has an advanced setting that can automatically remove this prefix if you prefer, which is documented here:
+SRM has an advanced setting that can automatically remove this prefix if preferred, which is documented here.

-When you have verified the test, click Cleanup to reset the environment
+When the test has been verified, click Cleanup to reset the environment.

 Confirm the cleanup in the wizard and click Finish.

 A cleanup will remove all VMs and resources created by the test.
 The SRA will disconnect all volumes in the pod and remove the tags on the volumes.
 The pod will then be demoted-resetting the environment for another test or recovery.

 The undo pod created by the demotion will also be removed by the SRA (unless safe mode is enabled, in that case it will be skipped).

 A recovery is very similar to a test recovery in process.
 There are some differences however that are worth noting.
 ActiveDR was specifically designed to make the process of disaster recovery easier (read: Active Disaster Recovery).
 The processes for a test recovery and full recovery (planned or otherwise) were thought through to find the most common areas of trouble; how can we make DR safer?
 How can the FlashArray make it simpler?
 Because of this attention to detail with the design of ActiveDR, it is extremely simple for a user to manage and for the SRA to automate.

 Prior to a recovery, a source pod is in the promoted state and the target pod is in the demoted state.
 If the target pod is in the promoted state, it must be manually demoted prior to an attempted recovery.
 To initiate a recovery: